Asymptotically Optimal Procedures for Sequential Joint Detection and Estimation: Problem Formulation

 As mentioned before, the aim is to design a sequential scheme that uses on average as few samples as possible while keeping the detection and estimation errors below predefined levels.
 More formally, the design problem can be formulated as the following constrained optimization problem

 where $\detConstr_m\in(0,1)$ and $\estConstr_m\in(0,\infty)$ are the maximum tolerated detection and estimation errors, respectively.

+Deriving and implementing the estimators and the decision rule that solve \cref{eq:constrProblem} is quite straightforward, whereas it becomes challenging for the corresponding stopping rule.
+Therefore, the constrained problem in \cref{eq:constrProblem} is solved by the following steps.
+First, it is reduced to an optimal stopping problem in \cref{sec:reductionOptimalStopping}.
+Next, an asymptotically optimal stopping rule, which depends on a set of parameters, is derived in \cref{sec:ao}.
+Finally, in \cref{sec:optCostCoeff}, a systematic way how to choose these parameters such that all constraints of \cref{eq:constrProblem} are fulfilled with equality is presented.
+Note that although the constraints are fulfilled with equality, the proposed method does not minimize the expected number of samples exactly.
+However, as shown in \cref{sec:numResults}, the proposed method requires only slightly more samples on average than its optimal counterpart, i.e., the performance is close to optimal.

-\section{Reduction to an Optimal Stopping Problem}
+\subsection{Reduction to an Optimal Stopping Problem}

-In order to solve \cref{eq:constrProblem}, we reduce it to an optimal stopping problem.
+In order to reduce \cref{eq:constrProblem} to an optimal stopping problem, it is first converted to an unconstrained problem, whose objective is a weighted sum of average run-length, detection and estimation errors.
+This unconstrained problem acts as an auxiliary problem.
+Next, the unconstrained optimization problem is solved with respect to the decision rule and estimators to end up with an optimal stopping problem.
 Although the steps are already presented in \cite{reinhard2019bayesian, reinhard2021multiple}, this section is added for the sake of completeness and for introducing the quantities that are required for the subsequent sections.

 The unconstrained version of \cref{eq:constrProblem} is given by